badoo/techblog/_posts/2014-10-09-using-regular-expressions-to-hack-our-way-towards-amdfication.md

 categories: javascript regex
 ---

 Badoo MobileWeb project started in early 2012.
 Due to the initial pace of development, coding conventions and modularisation weren’t given priority.
 Most of the "modules" lived inside a global object.
 As the project grew it became difficult to maintain.
 Bugs became harder to track down.
-After much internal discussion we found an opportunity to convert our codebase to use AMD modules [RequireJS](http://requirejs.org/docs/whyamd.html), and I'm here to tell you how we did it using regular expressions.
+After much internal discussion we found an opportunity to convert our codebase to use AMD modules [RequireJS](http://requirejs.org/docs/whyamd.html).
+I'm here to tell you how we used the power of regular expressions to speed up our migration process.

 # The Problem